CharlieEngler3/sharedtraits.com/README.md

     npm install

   3.)
-In the front end folder, use the following command to start the front end of the website:
+In the front end folder (sharedtraits.com), use the following command to start the front end of the website:

     npm start

   4.)
-In the back end folder, use the following command to start the back end server:
+In the back end folder (api.sharedtraits.com), use the following command to start the back end server:

     nodemon index.js